jenskeiner/exchange_calendars_extensions/README.md

 ```python
 exchange_calendars_extensions.apply_extensions()
 ```
-This will replace the default exchange calendar classes with the extended versions for supported exchanges; see [below](#supported-exchanges).
+This will replace the default exchange calendar classes with the extended versions.
+Note that this action currently cannot be undone.
+A new Python interpreter session is required to revert to the original classes.

 Get an exchange calendar instance.
 ```python